80th birthday retrospectives

 This is the first time I’ve been at the opera for a long time, and it was terrific!

 Before the year is over, Hockney turns his attention once again to photography, or as he says, “a combination of photography and drawing and printing, each bringing out the best in the other.”
-His technology assistant Jonathan Wilkinson has Hockney excited about Agisoft’s PhotoScan photogrammetric software, which combines hundreds of individual snaps and stitches them together into a 3D rendering.
 Hockney turns the camera on his studio where recent paintings hang alongside furniture, easels, and the SUMO book on its tripod stand.
-He takes thousands of photographs capturing each object with 360-degree views.
-He then spends hours at the computer arranging, rearranging, and drawing in cyberspace—adding shadows and highlights.
-The final result is sent to a state-of-the-art [NESTED]Epson printer, which delivers an enormous photomural in seven panels with total dimensions of 9 1/8 feet high by almost 25 feet wide.
-The result is a 3D picture in which the objects have a solid quality and appear to pop right off the wall.
+Assisted by Jonathan Wilkinson, he takes thousands of photographs capturing each object with 360-degree views.
+He then spends hours at the computer arranging and drawing in 3D.
+The final result is a 3D picture in which the objects have a solid quality and appear to pop right off the wall.

 I always knew that one day photography would be able to do this, but I didn’t think I would be the one who would do it.